AI Agent Security

 Authentication and Access Control

-The foundation of AI agent security starts with authentication and access control.
-Every AI agent in your system must operate under the principle of least privilege, meaning it should only have access to the specific data, APIs, and systems it needs to perform its designated tasks.
-A customer support agent has no business accessing your financial ledger, and a data processing agent should not be able to send external emails.
-Implementing granular role-based access control for each agent is the single most impactful security measure you can take.
+Every AI agent must operate under least-privilege access — meaning it only touches the specific data, APIs, and systems it needs for its job.
+A customer support agent has no business accessing your financial ledger.
+A data processing agent shouldn't be able to send external emails.
+Granular role-based access per agent is the single most impactful security measure you can take.

-API key management is a critical area where most organizations fail.
-Research from GitGuardian found that over 12 million API secrets were exposed in public repositories in 2023 alone, and AI agent configurations are a growing source of these leaks.
-Every API key used by your AI agents should be stored in a dedicated secrets manager such as AWS Secrets Manager, HashiCorp Vault, or Azure Key Vault.
-Keys should be rotated on a regular schedule, typically every 90 days, and immediately revoked if any compromise is suspected.
-Never hardcode API keys in agent configurations, environment files, or source code.
+API key management is where most deployments fail.
+GitGuardian found 12 million API secrets exposed in public repos in 2023, and AI agent configs are a growing source of leaks.
+Store every API key in a secrets manager (AWS Secrets Manager, HashiCorp Vault, or Azure Key Vault).
+Rotate keys every 90 days.
+Revoke immediately if compromise is suspected.
+Never hardcode keys in agent configs, .env files, or source code.

-OAuth 2.0 with scoped tokens should be the standard authentication mechanism for agent-to-service communication.
-Each agent should authenticate with the minimum required scopes, and tokens should have short expiration times with automatic refresh.
-Multi-factor authentication should be enforced for any human access to agent management interfaces, configuration panels, and monitoring dashboards.
-The goal is to ensure that even if one credential is compromised, the blast radius is contained.
+Use OAuth 2.0 with scoped tokens for agent-to-service communication.
+Short expiration times.
+Automatic refresh.
+MFA enforced on any human access to agent management interfaces.
+The goal: even if one credential is compromised, the blast radius is contained to that agent's scope.

 Part 2